KuhlTime/hsd-exam-finder/README.md

 ## Setup

-In order to get up and going on your computer.
+In order to get up and running on your computer.

 1. Install [NodeJS](https://nodejs.org) on your computer
 2. Download the repository